pandas-dev/pandas/doc/source/groupby.rst

   - For DataFrame objects, a string indicating a column to be used to group.
 Of course ``df.groupby('A')`` is just syntactic sugar for ``df.groupby(df['A'])``, but it makes life simpler
+  - For DataFrame objects, a string indicating an index level to be used to group.
+    If a string matches both an index level name and a column name then the column takes precedence
   - A list of any of the above things

 Collectively we refer to the grouping objects as the **keys**.
 For example,